MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-manager-app.md

 We plan to enhance our region availability by Spring 2019.

 **Can I add my own reports?**<br>
 No, currently we provide out-of-the-box visualizations and charts only.
-If you require more capabilities please leave us a suggestion at: <!--[ideas site]-->
+If you require more capabilities please leave us a suggestion at [Dynamics 365 AI for Sales communities](https://aka.ms/aisalescommunities) page.

 **Are goals required to use the app?**<br>
 No, however it is recommended to setup Revenue goals for each seller to get even better insights into the performance of your team.
 For more information please read [Create or edit a goal (Sales and Sales Hub)](/dynamics365/customer-engagement/sales-enterprise/create-edit-goal-sales).